kevinrodbe/library/content/03-content-negotiation.md

 Content Negotiation is the process in which an API client and the API server determine the best representation for a given response when there are multiple representations available.
 (From [Content Negotiation](http://en.wikipedia.org/wiki/Content_negotiation))

 We don't typically talk about this when serving web pages because the only representation that browsers understand is HTML.
 But web APIs are different.
-They need to be flexible and cater to different types of clients.
+They need to be flexible and cater to different types of clients. **TODO:** mention examples.

-In this level we are going to look at how to negotiate different characteristics of the response:
+In this level we are going to look at how to negotiate two different characteristics of the response:

 1. Media-Type
 2. Language
-4. User Agent (??)
-3. Encoding (??)

 ## Media Types The Rails Way

-A media type specifies the scheme, or the format, of the response.
+A media type specifies the scheme of the response.

 For default resources,